Share

 THE SOLUTIONS are as follows:

-- Check that the machine is ok. that the bearings work as they should, and that the water comes out evenly.
+- Check that the cutting machine is working properly, that the bearings are working properly, and that the water is flowing evenly.

-- It is always advisable (also for safety reasons) to make straight cuts.
-If you have made a mistake and want your tool to come back to life I recommend you read REVIVE YOUR DIAMOND BLADE.
-If the segment is very rounded the process of reviving the blade will be long and it will certainly lose a bit of life but it is always better than throwing it away, right?
+- It's always advisable (also for safety reasons) to make straight cuts.
+If you've made a mistake and want to revive your tool, I recommend reading REVIVE YOUR DIAMOND BLADE.
+If the segment is very rounded, the process of reviving the blade will be lengthy and it will certainly lose some life, but it's still better than throwing it away, right?

-- There is a third solution: ask your trusted dealer for diamond discs with sandwich segments: the segment is designed and made with more resistant shoulders precisely to avoid the rounding phenomenon.
+- There is a third solution: ask your trusted dealer for diamond blades with sandwich segments: the segment is designed and manufactured with more resistant shoulders specifically to avoid the rounding phenomenon.

-If this does not solve the problem or if you want more information:
+If this doesn't solve your problem or if you want more information: